yashd20/Predictive-Analytics-for-Business-Nanodegree/README.md

 # Predictive Analytics for Business Nanodegree Capstone Project
 The final project of the Predictive Analytics for Business Nanodegree by Udacity.

-Project: [Predictive Analytics Capstone](https://github.com/yashd20/Predictive-Analytics-for-Business-Nanodegree/blob/master/Capstone_Project/Predictive%20Analytics%20Capstone.pdf) (Click to view)
+Project: [Predictive Analytics Capstone](https://github.com/yashd20/Predictive-Analytics-for-Business-Nanodegree/blob/master/Capstone_Project/Predictive%20Analytics%20Capstone.pdf) (click to view)

 The project was split into 3 tasks.